allanderek/pole-prediction-elm/README.md

 - [ ] Create an effect for sending predictions to the server
 - [ ] On response, the entry in the formulaOneSessionEntries should be removed, and when there is no such entry, the 'submit' button can be disabled.
 Question, what to do if the user re-orders back to what we *think* is the same order?
 I suggest that it is still enabled so that the user can make certain they are changing it to what they want.
 - [ ] Can we prevent the user from re-ordering the predictions whilst they are being submitted?
+- [ ] Should we just get rid of the entire SQLItePlugin thing and just use the context manager?
+It seems more hassle than it's worth particularly if it's not going to work with require_auth.